 Brian S. Lee

-Brian Lee is a co-founder of LegalZoom.com.
-Experienced in internet entrepreneurship, he is also more recently the founder of ShoeDazzle and The Honest Company, serving as chairman of each.
+Brian Lee is the co-founder of BAM Vebtures, an investment platform that supports new venturs.
+Experienced in internet entrepreneurship, he is also founder of LegalZoom.com, ShoeDazzle and The Honest Company.
 Before embarking on his business career, Brian practiced tax law with the Los Angeles office of Skadden, Arps, Slate, Meagher & Flom, LLP, and was a manager at Deloitte and Touche, LLP.
 Reflecting his interests, Brian is particularly focused on the Law School’s work in the area of entrepreneurship.
 Brian is a graduate of both UCLA and UCLA School of Law.

 Mike Masin is a former Vice Chairman and Chief Operating Officer of Citigroup, a former Vice Chairman and President of Verizon Communications and a former senior partner of O’Melveny & Myers LLP.
-Mike has served on a number of major corporate boards, including Citigroup, Verizon Wireless, and Banco Popular, and on numerous foundation and non-profit boards, including his current membership on the Law School’s Board of Advisors and the UCLA Foundation Board of Governors.
+Mike has served on a number of major corporate boards, including Citigroup, Verizon Wireless, and Banco Popular, and on numerous foundation and non-profit boards, including the Law School’s Board of Advisors.
 He is a graduate of Dartmouth and UCLA School of Law.

 Lowell Milken is chairman and co-founder of the Milken Family Foundation; chairman and founder of the National Institute for Excellence in Teaching; co-founder of Knowledge Universe Education, the international leader in early childhood education; and chairman of Heron International, a global property development company.
 A graduate of UC Berkeley and UCLA School of Law, Lowell was named the 2009 UCLA Law Alumnus of the Year for Public Service.
 In 2011, his commitment made possible the Lowell Milken Institute for Business Law and Policy.